hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Would the same behavior apply to bitsets, tuples, and vectors?

 [19:50:19](#HTtUudOYDEY5QFJthRnn7S5BTg42XB4vIqteze__sZ8) <hiiamboris (NOT THIS ONE)>:
-Just implement https://github.com/red/REP/issues/97 and `xor` trick will be automatically supported Ì†ΩÌ∏â
+Just implement https://github.com/red/REP/issues/97 and `xor` trick will be automatically supported üòâ

 [19:54:58](#kEWmY8zl4xhcbgs6kZIQTdV-c2d6wKpnlAJeWzXSgGM) <greggirwin (Gregg Irwin)>:
 We definitely want to localize that logic, but `part` in your design is not content-sensitive, is it?
 And the question stands about whether that's the behavior we want in this case.